How do I get a profile for my band on Metal Riot?

 How do I get an album reviewed on Metal Riot?

 If you would like us to review one of your band’s releases send a digital download link in an email to reviews (at) metalriot.com.
 The subject of your email should read, “Review Request: YOUR BAND NAME – “RELEASE TITLE” ”.
-Please include in the email all pertinent information regarding the release (cover art, release date, track listing, etc.) as well as a link to your MySpace or Facebook page.
-We will NOT review an album based solely on a stream.
+Please include in the email all pertinent information regarding the release (cover art, release date, track listing, etc.) as well as a link to your Official website, bandcamp or Facebook page.
+We will NOT review an album based solely on a live stream.
 Our reviewers do not believe an album is given a proper listening when hunched over laptop speakers and streaming tracks from a webpage – they prefer, rather, to listen to your albums cranked up to full volume on their highly sophisticated home entertainment centers or uber-tricked out car stereos.

 Note: Sending us your album does not guarantee we will review it, but it does guarantee we will give it a good listen.